-The initial investment universe excludes the most controversial issuers in the initial investment universe through the management company's exclusion and sectoral policies.
+The initial investment universe excludes the most controversial issuers in the initial investment universe through the delegated management company's exclusion and sectoral policies.

-The analysis of the eligible universe is based on an external multi-source, non-financial rating tool made available to the delegated investment manager.
-The analysis of environmental, social and governance criteria is conducted according to a methodology specific to the delegated investment manager.
-The non-financial rating of issuers, which applies to all asset classes, is based on four pillars allowing for a pragmatic and differentiating analysis:
+The analysis of the eligible universe is based on an external tool with multiple nonfinancial rating sources made available to the delegated management company.
+The analysis of social, environmental and governance criteria is carried out according to a methodology specific to the delegated management company.
+The extra-financial rating of issuers, which applies to all asset classes, is based on four pillars enabling a pragmatic and differentiating analysis:

-- Responsible governance: this pillar aims to assess the organisation and effectiveness of powers within each issuer (e.g. for companies, assessing the balance of powers, executive remuneration, business ethics or tax practices).

-- Sustainable management of resources: this pillar makes it possible, for example, to study the environmental impacts and human capital of each issuer (e.g. quality of working conditions, management of relations with suppliers). - Energy transition: this pillar makes it possible, for example, to assess each issuer's strategy in favour of the energy transition (e.g. greenhouse gas reduction approach, response to long-term issues). - Territorial development: this pillar makes it possible, for example, to analyse each issuer's strategy for access to basic services.
+- Responsible governance: this pillar aims to assess the organisation and effectiveness of powers within each issuer (for example, for companies: to evaluate the balance of powers, executive remuneration, business ethics or tax practices). - Sustainable management of resources: this pillar makes it possible, for example, to study the environmental impacts and human capital of each issuer (e.g. quality of working conditions, management of relations with suppliers). - Energy transition: this pillar makes it possible, for example, to assess each issuer's energy transition strategy (e.g. greenhouse gas reduction approach, response to long-term issues). - Territorial development: this pillar makes it possible, for example, to analyse each issuer's strategy for access to basic services.